survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 npm install eslint eslint-config-airbnb-base eslint-plugin-import --save-dev
 ```

 Update your _package.json_ as follows to run ESLint against the project.
-The setup will fix any errors it's able to fix thanks to the `--fix` flag:
+The setup will fix any errors it’s able to fix thanks to the `--fix` flag:

 ```json
 {